 Structure of Transfer RNA

-It also refers as the site for “Amino acid attachment” and consists of 7 paired nucleotides and 4 unpaired bases.
-The acceptor arm is a double helical stem which is having both 3’ end and 5’ end.
-The 3’-end consists of a CCA sequence refers as “Terminal ACC-sequence”.
+The “Amino acid attachment site” consists of 7 paired nucleotides and 4 unpaired bases.
+The acceptor’s arm is a double-helical stem having both 3’ end and 5’ end.
+The 3’-end consists of a CCA sequence or “Terminal ACC-sequence”.
 The carboxyl group of amino acid attaches with the 3’–OH end.
 At the 5’-end, guanine is always present.
-Therefore, it can define as the site of attachment of activated amino acid.
+Therefore, it purely refers to the attachment site for the activated amino acids.

-It also refers as “Codon recognition site”.
-Anticodon arm also consists of a stem which is 5bp long and a loop consist of 7 unpaired bases.
+It is the “Codon recognition site”.
+Anticodon arm also consists of a stem, which is 5bp long and a loop consist of 7 unpaired bases.
 In between the seven unpaired bases of anticodon loops, there are three anticodons.
-The anticodons recognize the codons of m-RNA and complementarily binds to it.
+The anticodons recognize the codons of m-RNA, and complementarily binds to it.

-The anticodons in the loop decide the type of amino acid which will attach to the 3’-end of the t-RNA.
-Therefore, the anticodon arm is the most essential part of the transfer RNA that recognizes and reads the information carried by m-RNA.
+The anticodons in the loop decide the type of amino acid, which will attach to the 3’-end of the t-RNA.
+Therefore, the anticodon arm is an essential part of the transfer RNA that recognizes and reads the information carried by the m-RNA.

-It is the additional arm which is present between the anticodon and TΨC arms.
+It is the additional arm, which is present between the anticodon and TΨC arms.
 The variable arm is the shortest arm whose presence differs among species to species.
 The length of the variable arm recognizes the enzyme translated for the t-RNA.
 The variable arm helps in the stabilization of the t-RNA.
-Based on the presence of a variable arm, t-RNA can classify into two types:
+Based on the presence of a variable arm, t-RNA are of two types:

-It is the three-dimensional structure which is highly folded and is having an L-shaped structure.
+The tertiary structure of tRNA has a three-dimensional structure that is highly folded and has an L-shaped structure.